 - Enjoy the surreal contrast of rushing rapids in a desert-like landscape

-- Great mix of rustic and luxury in lunar-scape setting
+- A great mix of rustic and luxury in lunar-scape setting

 - Authentic interaction with Himba people